lalitaalaalitah/GoogleVisionOCR_Python/README.md

     **Note: You may get an offer to avail USD 300 credit for usage.
 Accept that.
 It may enable you to OCR without charges for a few thousand images.**

-4. Download latest version of the script.
+4. Download latest version of the script which has name like **GoogleVisionOCR_v***.
 Older version are kept just to learn from errors.
 Don't use older versions.

 5. Open the script and search for "path_to_secret_key.json" and replace it with path of your .json authentication file(which you downloaded while following instructions from 3.)